Symmetry and causality constraints on Fermi liquids: Nonlinear EFT of Fermi liquids

 The most general distribution function $f(t,\vec x,\vec p)$ that is reachable from \eqref{eq_f0} through canonical transformations can be written as Eq. \eqref{eq_f_U}.
 Parametrizing $U$ in terms of an element of the algebra of canonical transformations $\phi\in \mathfrak g_{\rm can}$ as $U\equiv e^{-\phi}$,\footnote{Note in particular that in the matrix notation we're using here, the exponential $e^{-\phi}$ is not to be confused with the function $k(\x,\p) = e^{-\phi(\x,\p)}$, but rather corresponds to the exponent map that takes an element of the Lie algebra of canonical transformations to a finite canonical transformation that it generates.} one can expand in fluctuations as

 One can check that $f$ is indeed a function that only takes values $0$ and $1$ by observing that the above series takes the form of a Taylor expansion.
 The orbit of $f_0$ under arbitrary canonical transformations is the set of sharp, deformed Fermi surface of a fixed volume.
+Indeed, the above series takes the form of a Taylor expansion of $\Theta \left(p_F(t,\vec{x}, \theta)- |\vec{p}|\right)$.

 Not all canonical transformations generate different states from $f_0$ though, since the stabilizer subgroup or subalgebra of the ground state is nontrivial

 Here $G_{\rm can}$ is the group of canonical transformations, and $H$ the subgroup that leaves $f_0$ invariant.
 Similarly, $\h \subset \g_{\rm can}$ is the corresponding subalgebra.
 The degree of freedom therefore lives in the coset (coadjoint orbit) $G_{\rm can} / H$.
 The equivalence relation on $\phi$ reads as